DJDanl/cpp-docs.pt-br/docs/standard-library/complex-class.md

 ### <a name="parameters"></a>Parâmetros

-`complexNum` Um número complexo a ser subtraído do número complexo de destino.
+*complexNum* um número complexo a ser subtraído do número complexo de destino.

-`_RealPart` Um número real deve ser subtraído do número complexo de destino.
+*_RealPart* um número real a ser subtraído do número complexo de destino.

 ### <a name="return-value"></a>Valor de retorno